Student Engagement and Community-Building

 Suggestions for Community-Building

 Fostering student engagement and building a sense of community within the classroom are processes that go hand in hand.
 Engagement involves much more than simply being present in class; meaningful engagement occurs when students are focused, interested, and motivated.
 Students tend to learn best when they are not only invested in the course content and the learning process, but also feel connected to others in the class (peers, instructors, and TAs).
-The interpersonal and social aspects of pedagogy, which often develop naturally in in-person classrooms, can feel particularly tricky to facilitate online.
-How can meaningful community building occur in an online environment?
-This section offers suggestions on how to build and foster community in online courses.
+The interpersonal and social aspects of pedagogy can feel particularly tricky to facilitate when transitioning back to in-person and HyFlex classes.
+How can instructors facilitate meaningful community building?
+This section offers suggestions on how to build and foster community in the classroom.

 Since meaningful interpersonal relationships can be strong motivators for students, the following offers suggestions to enhance instructor-student interactions in your course.
 These practices will help you get to know your students, build rapport, and cultivate a feeling of connectedness between yourself and your students.

-Making meaningful first impressions are especially important for cultivating community online.
+Making meaningful first impressions are especially important for cultivating community in the classroom.
 Welcoming students to the course and letting students get to know you (and their peers) can help students feel immediately at ease.
-Take time to think through your first interaction with your students, whether it is in the form of an email, a course orientation, Canvas announcement, video introduction or something else, as the first interaction can have a lasting impression on students.
-Find more information about creating a course orientation at our course orientation page.
+Take time to think through your first interaction with your students, whether it is in the form of an email, a syllabus overview, a course orientation, Canvas announcement, or something else, as the first interaction can have a lasting impression on students.
+Find more information about creating a course orientation for online classes at our course orientation page.

 Model the quality of engagement you’d like to see in your students.
-Build presence in the course and stay in contact with students.
-You do not need to respond to discussion posts and emails immediately or constantly; however, if your interactions with students are impersonal, rushed, and/or infrequent, then you may be less likely to see students making quality contributions to the course.
+Build presence in the course and stay in contact with students in both in-person and online interactions.
+For example, being accessible and present during office hours and demonstrating that you've engaged with students' work prior to meeting with them are two ways to communicate to students that you care about their learning.
+Additionally, you do not need to respond to discussion posts and emails immediately or constantly; however, if your interactions with students are impersonal, rushed, and/or infrequent, then you may be less likely to see students making quality contributions to the course.
 Inform students of the general time frame in which you will respond to emails and discussion posts.

 Sharing your background with your students and your own personal experiences and connections relevant to your course can help your students get to know you better and show that you are enthusiastic about the course.
 For example, you might share your own academic and/or professional background, related pursuits, personal interests, hobbies, etc.

 Consider incorporating brief check-ins throughout the duration of the course to show students that you care about their learning process.
 Interactions with students that occur outside of class time demonstrate that you are present and active.
-Possible options: weekly announcement or reminders via email or Canvas, ask students for feedback about the course on a regular basis, pose questions in the discussion boards.
+Possible options: weekly announcement or reminders via email or Canvas, distributing physical exit tickets at the end of class on a regular basis to glean student feedback, posing questions in the discussion boards.
 While announcements are often used to remind students of upcoming deadlines or changes to the course, you can also utilize announcements to share a highlight from a class discussion, share an article or upcoming event related to the course, or additional resources.